cmhume/eCommerce_Business_Trends/README.md

 **Questions we hope to answer with our data:**

 With this data, we hope to answer...
-- What is the ordering behavior for consumers in each geographical region?
+- What are business trends like for Olist, in general?
-- What type of products would a company expect to buy more of depending on the season?
+- What data features impact review scores the most?
-- Analyse reviews and develop predictive model based on the given parameters.
+- Can we predict review scores using machine learning?

 ## Database